How to Quit a Remote Job

 Do it By the Book

-Translation: make sure you are know the limits and parameters of whatever agreement you may have with your company before going down this role.
+Translation: make sure you know the limits and parameters of whatever agreement you may have with your company before going down this role.
 Look through your contract and/or NDA to make sure you aren’t breaking any rules or prearranged plans when you accepted this job originally.

-Make Plans to Meet
+Step 1 – Make Plans to Meet

 Some remote employees don’t ever go into the office, but some may go every quarter or even every month.
 To those that visit their employer regularly for meetings or face time, I would suggest trying to wait until you are in-person.
 Simply schedule some time to speak with your direct boss so that he/she knows to pencil in some private time during your visit.